-Airlines offer the service of sports equipment transport.
-Depending on the carrier, it may be included in the hold baggage allowances or charged additionally.
-Remember to order the service in advance – by contacting Call Centre – as registering sports equipment for transport might be much more expensive at the airport.
+Airlines offer transport of sports equipment as an additional service.
+Depending on the carrier, it may be included in the standard baggage allowance, or subject to additional charges.
+Remember to order this service in advance – by contacting our Call Centre – because it can be much more expensive to register sports equipment for transport at the airport.

-Remove pedals or secure them so that they do not protrude.
+Remove pedals or secure them so that they do not stick out.

-- Pack the bicycle in special stretch foil, plastic bag, or cardboard box.
+- Pack the bicycle in special stretch foil, a plastic bag, or a cardboard box.

 Scuba diving equipment

-- Set all switches and valves to OFF position.
+- Set all switches and valves to the OFF position,

 - Remove all power sources and lamps.

-Scuba set may only be transported as a hold baggage and is subject to weight limits and excess baggage fees.
+A scuba diving setup can only be transported as hold baggage and is subject to weight limits and excess baggage fees.

-Fragile elements should be carefully secured, for example, wrapped in foam.
-If you wish to transport a harpoon launcher, it should be properly secured and the ammunition packed separately.
+Fragile elements should be carefully secured.
+For example, you can wrap them in foam.
+If you want to transport a harpoon launcher, it should be properly secured with the ammunition packed separately.

-Transport of a surfboard or windsurf board is always subject to additional charges, never included in hold baggage allowances.
+Transporting a surfboard or windsurfing board is always subject to additional charges, as such items are never included in hold baggage allowances.

-If the weight of a board with rigging exceeds 50 kg, transport will be possible only within cargo services.
+If the weight of your board with rigging exceeds 50 kg, transport will be possible only as a cargo service.

-British Airways, among other airlines, do not offer the service of surfing and windsurfing equipment transport.
-It is, however, possible on some low-cost airlines, such as Ryanair or Wizz Air.
+British Airways is one of several airlines that do not offer surfing and windsurfing equipment transport.
+It is, however, possible on some low-cost airlines, such as Ryanair and Wizz Air.

 Skis and snowboards

-Transport of skis and snowboard is possible on almost all airlines.
-Such equipment is treated as sports baggage – one piece of baggage may consist of a pair of skis with buckles and fasteners and ski-boots (for water skiing – skis alone).
+Transport of skis and snowboards is possible on almost all airlines.
+Such equipment is treated as sports baggage – one piece of baggage may consist of a pair of skis with buckles and fasteners plus ski boots (for water skiing – skis alone).

-It’s best to pack skis in a ski case.
+You should pack your skis in a ski case.

-The costs of sports baggage transport may differ between companies.
-Many regular airlines (e.g., LOT and Lufthansa) allow sports equipment in hold luggage and do not charge additionally for the service.
-Learn more about taking skis and boards on aircrafts.
+The fees charged for sports baggage transport can be different depending on the airline.
+Many traditional airlines (like LOT and Lufthansa) accept sports equipment as hold luggage and do not charge additionally for the service.
+Learn more about taking skis and snowboards on aircrafts.

-On low-cost airlines, sports baggage transport is charged according to the carrier’s tariff.
-Most regular airlines offer transport of golf clubs beyond the limit of free carry-on luggage at no extra charge.
+On low-cost airlines, sports baggage transport is charged according to the carrier’s fee schedule.
+Most traditional airlines offer transport of golf clubs beyond the limit of free carry-on luggage at no extra charge.
 Such fees may be charged, however, if the golf bag with clubs is of non-standard size or the weight of all sports baggage exceeds certain limits (usually 15 kg).